DEVSENSE/phptools-docs/docs/vscode/Editor/php-version-select.md

 This setting is automatically modified by the version picker initiated from the status bar above.

-## `php.executables`
+## Setting `php.executables`

-`php.executables` setting allows to define custom paths to PHP binaries.
+`php.executables` setting allows you to define custom paths to PHP binaries.
 Defined binaries will be also listed in the version picker.

 Each executable has a unique name, which will be used to identify the PHP binary in `"php.version"` setting and the version picker.